-Getting your ZZ plant to thrive isn’t rocket science.
-But there is more to it than just setting it and forgetting it.
+Getting your ZZ plant to grow and do well isn’t rocket science.
+But at the same time there is more to it than just letting it get on with it and not being involved at all.

 And what if you want yours to grow faster and be healthier?
-Well when you understand what makes these plants tick you can transform your slow-growing ZZ into a lush, vibrant centerpiece.
+Well when you understand what makes ZZ plants thrive you can figure out how to really get them growing quickly and get yourself a big and healthy looking plant.

-So whether you’re a beginner or an experienced gardener these tips will elevate your ZZ plant care game.
+So if you’re a beginner or a more experienced gardener these tips will help you to care for your ZZ plant the best way.

 1. Choose the Right Spot for Lighting